shobrook/communities/README.md

 - _σ(i,j)_ is the number of shortest paths from node _i_ to _j_
 - _σ(i,j|e)_ is the number of shortest paths that pass through edge _e_

+The Girvan-Newman algorithm runs in _O(m<sup>2</sup>n)_ time, where _m_ is the number of edges in the graph and _n_ is the number of nodes.

+**Parameters:**

+- `adj_matrix` _(numpy.ndarray)_: Adjacency matrix representation of your graph
-> Note: If your graph is weighted, then the weights need to be transformed into distances, since that's how they'll be interpreted when searching for shortest paths.
+    - If your graph is weighted, then the weights need to be transformed into distances, since that's how they'll be interpreted when searching for shortest paths.
 One way to do this is to simply take the inverse of each weight.

-**Parameters:**

-- `adj_matrix` _(list)_: Adjacency matrix representation of your graph; can be either a left-triangular or symmetric matrix
-- `size` _(int or None, optional (default=None))_: Number of communities to divide the graph into; if `None`, then the algorithm will behave normally
+- `n` _(int or None, optional (default=None))_: Terminates the search once this number of communities is detected; if `None`, then the algorithm will behave normally and terminate once modularity is maximized

 **Example Usage:**